mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/01-introduction-to-object-oriented-javascript.md

 fido.toString(); // [object Object]
 ```

 When we call `fido.legs` in the example above, JavaScript checks `fido` to see if it has a `legs` property.
 It does, so JavaScript returns the value, `4`.
 In the next line, we call `toString()`.
 Well, `fido` doesn't have a `toString` property, so we check `fido`'s prototype, which is `Dog.prototype`.
 That's an empty object, so it certainly doesn't have that property.
 Eventually, we work our way up to `Object.prototype`, which has a to `toString` property set to a built-in function.
-JavaScript calls that `toString()` method that it found up the chain, which returns `[object Object]`.
+JavaScript calls the `toString()` method that it found up the chain, which returns `[object Object]`.

 We could, however, set our own `toString()` method that would return something a little more helpful.